belovmd/python-practice/README.md

 # python-practice

-my implementation of algorithms in python and other stuff
+implementation of algorithms in python and other stuff